swelham/social_parser/README.md

   mix deps.get
   ```

-Once installed you can find parse out the social components like so:
+Once installed you can parse out the social components like so:

   ```elixir
   defmodule SocialParserTest do